RadotJar/faraway-fastness/_notes/setting-primer.md

 **Female Names:** Anastasia, Olga, Mariya, Kateryna, Tetiana

 #### Mauvani
+The Mauvani Caliphate is the second most powerful civilized faction on Kaeler, having carved great domed cities out of the barren south-eastern desserts and badlands.
+Renowned for their mercantilism and learned men and women, caravans from the Caliphate can be found throughout Kaeler, striking shrewd deals atop towering camels and elephants.
+The dyes, incenses and spices of the Caliphate are of particular renown and in great demand throughout noble courts of the Obrulion Empires.
+Mauvani society is caste based, and as their civilization is restricted to relatively few bustling urban centers, the merchant lords of the desserts each operate relatively independantly as city-states.
+Of course, these lords still are absolutely loyal to their religious head, the Grand Caliph.

+Mauvani are medium-statured (men averaging 5’7”) with lean builds.
+They have oval- or ellipse-shaped faces with moderately sloped foreheads and full lips.
+Mauvani eyes are large and almond-shaped, with hazel, brown, or dark brown color.
+Their skin color ranges from medium to dark brown.
+Mauvani hair is wavy or curly, and colored dark brown or black, with ash brown or dark blonde occasionally seen.
+Their eyebrows tend to be thick and darker than their scalp hair.
+The men have heavy beard and body hair.
+Years of the slave trade have given many Mauvani traces of foreign blood, so features common in other peoples are not all too uncommon.
+Mauvani are traditionally given names in Old Mauvani, typically taking a grandparent’s, great uncle’s, or great aunt’s name.
+They do not use family names, instead indicating lineage by attaching the patronymic Bar (“son of ”) or Bat (“daughter of ”) to their father’s name (e.g. “Danel Bar Uthman” is “Danel, son of Uthman”).

+**Male Names:** Abedsh, Bodash, Danel, Eshmunazar, Hiram, Juba, Maharbal, Paebel, Shillek, Uthman

+**Female Names:** Ashera, Elissa, Donatiya, Fahima, Hurriya, Padriya, Rasha, Sapphira, Talliya, Zahira

 #### Nenadan
+The Nenadans are a nomadic but united people dwelling in the parts of the south-eastern deserts and badlands that cannot support urban centers and hence are relatively free from the 'civilizing' touch of the Caliphate.
+Still, the Nenadan existence is gruelling, many being taken into slavery or forced to turn to depraved acts of survival in the wastes of the world.
+Their culture is known to be one of the oldest, said to have existed even before the last shift and the formation of Kaelar.
+Perhaps this is why the Nenadans have a reputation of remaining sure of themselves even in the worst conditions.
+The few Obrulion scholars who have studied the Nenadan people speculate that there is something deeper at play behind their inhumanly calm visage, a long kept secret that gives them this confidence.
+Any who have ever encountered a Nenadan will corroborate the story that there is just something...off about them.

+The Nenadan people are tall-statured (men averaging 5’10”) with slender to athletic body builds, characterized by broad shoulders, narrow hips, and long legs.
+They have roundor diamond-shaped faces with narrow, steep foreheads, wide cheekbones, round chins, wide mouths, and full lips.
+Nenadan eyes are large, round, and black.
+Their glossy skin ranges from coffee-colored to brown-black.
+Their hair is black and tightly curled.
+The men have little to no beard and body hair.
+Nenadans are usually named in Old Nenadan after a totemic animal, a desired personality trait, or a tribal hero.
+The Nenadans do not carry hereditary surnames.
+Chiefs, heroes, and shamans may take or be given a sobriquet after their given name (e.g. if Masamba has outfought a lion, he might be “Masamba the Lion-Hearted”).

+**Male Names:** Abimbola, Babtunde, Chiumbo, Isingoma, Jengo, Kwame, Masamba, Olabode, Simba, Tifari

+**Female Names:** Ameena, Binta, Denisha, Habika, Kabira, Mandisa, Nakeisha, Rafiya, Safara, Zabia

 #### Dwarven
 For as long as any man remembers, the stout and cunning dwarven people have delved vast vaults in the Gartnait Alps, gathering rich ores and